FrancescoCiriello/camFlowAq/README.md

-# videoJaiAq
+# camFlowAq
-A MATLAB video acquisition toolbox for monochrome scientific GenICam cameras.
+A MATLAB video acquisition toolbox originally developed for monochrome scientific GenICam cameras.

+Now works with webcams!

-The videoJaiAq.m is a class file that you can add to your MATLAB userpath.
+The camFlowAq.m is a class file that you can add to your MATLAB userpath.

 Start by loading a camera in a new project folder by running:

-cam = videoJaiAq('gentl',1,'Mono8')
+cam = camFlowAq('gentl',1,'Mono8')

 Tested with JAI Spark 5000-M USB and Matlab 2019a.